lukasbm/obegransad/DEVELOPER.md

 # Project Purpose

-In this project I turn an old binary 16x16 display into a smart device.
+In this project I turn an old grayscale 16x16 display into a smart device.
 The user can program images and animations to be displayed on the screen via a web interface, as well as switching between scenes using the only hardware button available.
 For now all scenes are pre-programmed.